Student Intern Program

 No, our internships are designated for those who are 6-12 months from graduation.
 The Hillsborough County Sheriff's Office offers the Explorer Post 238 program designed for youths ages 14 through 20 who are interested in a law enforcement or related career.
 Go to the Programs & Charities tab and click on Explorer Post 238 for more information.

-Yes, you can start the application process during your internship.
+Yes, you can begin the application process during your internship.
 As long as you’re in your last semester (prior to graduation) and meet the minimum age requirement, you can apply online at www.joinhcso.com.
 The job listings will note the age requirements and position requirements for each position.

 Yes, students interested in a career in law enforcement are required to intern in three areas: Patrol, Detention, and Communications.
 By interning in all three areas, students will gain knowledge and understanding on how they contribute to the strength of the agency.